PedroSmaxY/PokedexJavaScript/README.md

 # PokedexJavaScript

 PokedexJavaScript is a web application that provides quick access to basic information about Pokémon up to Generation VIII.
-The application utilizes the PokéAPI to retrieve Pokémon names and numbers.
+The application utilizes the PokéAPI to retrieve Pokémon sprites, names and numbers.

 ## Features